tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_X120e.md

                            is disputed.
                            Reason: Using rfkill is
                            the correct way to do
-                           this (Discuss)
+                           this.
+(Discuss)
   ------------------------ ------------------------ ------------------------

-Note: You must first have the thinkpad_acpi kernel module loaded
+Note:You must first have the thinkpad_acpi kernel module loaded.

 To save some power you can disable Bluetooth: